 California Governor Appoints 23 Superior Court Judges

-SACRAMENTO (CN) — Governor Jerry Brown on Monday announced the appointment of 23 new judges to California Superior Courts.
+SACRAMENTO (CN) — California Gov. Jerry Brown announced the appointment of 23 new judges Monday to state superior courts.

 Laura S. Woods, 53, of Cottonwood, a public defender at her own law office since 2008, was appointed to the Tehama County Superior Court.
 She is a Republican.